The First Legion: Production

 The film was financed by Charles Boyer, for whom the original play's character of Father Aherne was renamed to Father Arnoux, to account for Boyer's French accent.

-Filming took place at the Mission Inn, Riverside, California, during May and June 1950.
-Director Douglas Sirk had the Spanish Art Gallery at the Inn converted into a seminary common room; bedrooms above the gallery were staged to represent the priests' cells.
-The St. Francis chapel and atrium, the Mission's original cloister walk, and the monk's music room were also used for filming.
-The cast and crew, totaling fifty, lived at the Mission Inn while filming.
-Sound recording was done with magnetic tape, until then a rarity on location.
+Filming took place at the Mission Inn in Riverside, California during May and June 1950.
+Director Douglas Sirk had the Spanish art gallery at the inn converted into a seminary common room, and bedrooms above the gallery were staged to represent the priests' cells.
+The St. Francis chapel and atrium, the mission's original cloister walk and the monks' music room were also used for filming.
+The cast and crew of 50 lived at the Mission Inn while filming.
+Sound recording was accomplished with magnetic tape, which had been a rarity for location filming.

+Reception

+In a contemporary review for The New York Times, critic Bosley Crowther called The First Legion "a faithful, temperate and generally reasonable film" and wrote: "Mr. Lavery and Mr. Sirk introduce us to such an interesting and genuine group of men and to such a quietly provocative discussion in the better part of their film that it is mentally disturbing to find them ending up in a rush of sentiment. ...
+Barbara Rush's performance as the crippled girl who is 'cured' at the end (it was a young lad when the play was done on Broadway) is in a romantic, artificial vein.
+It is indicative of the nature of the climax that the 'miracle' happens to her."

+Critic Edwin Schallert of the Los Angeles Times wrote: "'The First Legion' merits a special presentation, rather than being offered as an everyday sort of event among pictures.
+It will be testing for audiences in the slower earlier sequences.
+But it comes to life as the miracle is developed around which the story revolves."

 Restoration

-The film was restored by the UCLA Film & Television Archive, with funding provided by The Louis B. Mayer Foundation and The Carl David Memorial Fund for Film Preservation; the restoration was publicly screened in March 2015.
+The film was restored by the UCLA Film & Television Archive, with funding provided by the Louis B. Mayer Foundation and the Carl David Memorial Fund for Film Preservation.
+The restoration was publicly screened in March 2015.